 - Place marshmallows onto the parchment paper.

-- Repeat steps until most of the melted chocolate is used.
+- Repeat the steps until most of the melted chocolate is used.

 - Place the chocolate covered marshmallow penguins in the fridge for about 10 to 15 minutes, or until hardened.